(Regularly updated with information)

 The business offers meals like Lasagna as well as Veggie Frittata, Chicken Parma, Chips, Soup, Rice Dishes and more.

-The business recently recorded its 600th like and is updated fairly regularly.
+The business has just over 700 follows on Facebook and is updated fairly regularly.

 One of Deniliquin’s most recent diners, this establishment at 162 Hardinge Street offers their full menu for takeaway.

 It is the second Café or Diner to have a 1950’s theme in Deniliquin which is not a problem as there are room for both and both are spectacularly designed.

 Over sixteen hundred people follow the Diner on Facebook and it is updated regularly so people.

 In 1937, owner Mr. C. McDonald was reported to be confined to his room, he owned a cafe in Napier Street.

 Mr. Harvey was owner of a cafe in Napier Street in 1937